Last Updated on

 Honestly, other than an extremely few defective guitars received by buyers, there’s nothing to complain about this guitar.
 It’s seriously top-notch!
 For the price, it’s a high quality guitar that belies its price.

 Players love the perfect action, the gorgeous aesthetic appeal, the well-built construction, and the full tones.
-They also appreciate that it sounds amazing even when it’s not plugged in.
+They also appreciate that the CD-140SCE sounds amazing even when it’s not plugged in.

 Beginners certainly appreciate the built-in tuner that helps them learn how to tune by ear.
 It’s accurate enough to get the job done.
 While this isn’t a complete kit package, many intermediate and pro players that already have equipment like that fact that they can buy it solo.